R0mb0/TruDaMul_FrameWork_Simulations/README.md

 -  If the Proxy is waiting a Mule, then its request will be examined by a Mule.
 -  If the Client is in the waiting mode, then it will receive the response.
 -  If the Proxy forwards the message to the Server, then it will receive the response from the server.
 -  If the Mule is delivering the message, hence it has the message.

-## Autors
-- Francesco Rossi #298356
-- Francesco Rombaldoni #306249